graphprotocol/graph-node/docs/sharding.md

 shards, but only one copy can exist in each shard.
 If a deployment has multiple copies, exactly one of them is marked as `active` and is the one that is used to respond to queries.
-The copies are indexed independently from each other, according ot how they are assigned to index nodes.
+The copies are indexed independently from each other, according to how they are assigned to index nodes.

 By default, `graphman copy create` will copy the data of the source subgraph up to the point where the copy was initiated and then start indexing the